microsoft/aitour-generative-ai-in-azure/train-the-trainer/README.md

 1. Read document in its entirety.
 2. Watch the video presentation
-3. Ask questions of the Lead Presenter
+3. Use GitHub discussion to ask questions

 ## File Summary